 College Wins Grant to Support Tioga County Students

-Tompkins Cortland Community College has been awarded a $15,000 grant from the Owego-based Mildred Faulkner Truman Foundation.
-The money will be used to provide financial assistance to Tioga County residents attending the College during the 2018-19 academic year.
+Tompkins Cortland Community College has received a $15,000 grant from the Owego-based Mildred Faulkner Truman Foundation.
+The money will provide financial assistance to Tioga County residents attending the College during the 2019-20 academic year.
 Since awarding its first grant to the College in 1986, the Mildred Faulkner Truman Foundation has provided more than $500,000 to Tompkins Cortland students.

 “The Mildred Faulkner Truman Foundation has long been a strong supporter of the College and our students from Tioga County,” said Julie Gerg, the executive director of the Tompkins Cortland Community College Foundation.
 “Hundreds of students have benefited from their generosity.
 We are extremely grateful for the partnership we have shared with the Mildred Faulkner Truman Foundation and look forward to continuing to work together to help students from Tioga County succeed.”